IrkenCR/MigratingWorkspaces/README.md

 This repository will have scripts dedicated to migrate Power BI Workspaces.

-## MigratingWorkspacesToNewCapacity Folder
+## Migrate Workspaces to a Capacity Folder
-This is an script that will take a .csv input with all the workspaces you want to migrate to a specific capacity.
+In this folder you will find an script that will take a .csv input with all the workspaces you want to migrate to a specific capacity.
 You can generate this file by two ways:

 ### 1. Exporting the workspaces from the Power BI Admin Portal